-Earlier this year we reorganized our preclinical research programs into three units, each covering a broad area of R&D activity that, in concert, we consider will offer the greatest likelihood of delivering effective therapeutics to HD families as soon as possible: these units are Huntingtin-Lowering Biology and Therapeutics, Genotype and Phenotype Therapeutics, and Chemistry and Drug Discovery.
-We are currently compiling brief descriptions of each unit that will be available soon.
+Our preclinical research programs are organized into three Units, each covering a broad area of R&D activity that, in concert, will offer the greatest likelihood of delivering effective therapeutics to HD families as soon as possible.
+These Units are Huntingtin-Lowering Biology and Therapeutics, Genotype and Phenotype Therapeutics, and Chemistry and Drug Discovery.

-CHDI will continue to explore new areas of biology and be receptive to novel ideas that have relevance to HD, especially when there is promising scientific evidence in humans and a compelling case can be made that approaches a threshold concomitant with the current biology units.
-If you would like more information on the preclinical units or would like to discuss other areas of biology then please contact email@example.com.
+CHDI continues to explore new areas of biology and be receptive to novel ideas that have relevance to HD, especially when there is promising scientific evidence in humans and a compelling case can be made that approaches a threshold concomitant with the current Units.
+If you would like more information on the preclinical Units or would like to discuss other areas of HD biology then please contact email@example.com.